That Nostalgia Show

 - School Ties is set in the 50s, most obviously evidenced by the tame rock 'n' roll that plays in the film, which is treated as rowdy and wild.

 - The 1990 Johnny Depp film Cry-Baby plays this trope very straight in the 50s.

-- Stand by Me (set in 1959 and featuring an all-star soundtrack) attempts to mark the transition from The Fifties to The Sixties—from Innocence to Experience—reflecting the coming of age of four Oregon youths (and the youths of director Rob Reiner and author Stephen King).
+- Stand by Me (set in 1959 and featuring an all-star soundtrack) attempts to mark the transition from The '50s to The '60s—from Innocence to Experience—reflecting the coming of age of four Oregon youths (and the youths of director Rob Reiner and author Stephen King).

 - Diner is a 1982 film that looks back on 1959.

 - American Graffiti was made by George Lucas in the '70s to look back on his adolescence in the '50s (well, technically 1960).

 - Famous 80s film Dirty Dancing is set in 1963.

 - Across the Universe, being set in the '60s and made in the late '00s, just barely qualifies as this.

 - Dazed and Confused is a '90s film about high schoolers in '76.